fxnn/gone/README.md

 Plaintext files might be edited.

 For permissions, the file system's access control is used as far as possible.
-You can define user groups that must have read/write permission for anonymous/authorized access.
-Authentication is configured in a good old `htpasswd` file.
-Additional groups for authorized users might be supplied in a `htgroup` file.

 [![Build Status](https://travis-ci.org/fxnn/gone.svg?branch=master)](https://travis-ci.org/fxnn/gone)
 [![GoDoc](https://godoc.org/github.com/fxnn/gone?status.svg)](https://godoc.org/github.com/fxnn/gone)